-By default, New Relic Mobile enables crash reporting for your mobile applications to help track and diagnose crashes.
+By default, mobile monitoring enables crash reporting for your mobile applications to help track and diagnose crashes.
 When an Android application crashes, the agent uploads a crash report to the New Relic collector.
 The crash details will then be processed and de-obfuscated automatically if you are using ProGuard or DexGuard.

-You can view detailed information about crashes in New Relic Mobile's Crash analysis UI, or receive crash notifications by email.
+You can view detailed information about crashes in the Crash analysis UI, or receive crash notifications by email.
 You can also explore the crash data deeper with New Relic Insights, or integrate with ticketing systems for further investigation.

-The Android agent for New Relic Mobile supports ProGuard and DexGuard.
+The Android agent supports ProGuard and DexGuard.
 DexGuard is an extension to ProGuard, and it behaves the same as ProGuard when dealing with crash symbolication and obfuscated code maps.

 ProGuard obfuscates your code by renaming classes, fields, and methods with semantically obscure labels.
 DexGuard adds another additional layer of obfuscation and security, but otherwise behaves identically to ProGuard.
 If ProGuard or DexGuard is enabled, the stack trace produced by a crash consists only of these obfuscated labels, which are not human-readable.